radiantearth/stac-browser/README.md

 A demo instance is running at <https://radiantearth.github.io/stac-browser/>.

+An irregularly updated version of a deployment for a specific STAC API can be found at <https://mspc.lutana.de>.

 The catalog section of [STAC Index](https://stacindex.org) is also built on top of STAC Browser (currently v2).

 ## Get Started